 The State.
 “The State” means the State of Arizona, or any other Arizona state or local governmental entity that files a criminal charge in an Arizona court.
 “The State” in the context of certain rules includes the prosecutor representing the State.

+Victim.
+“Victim” means a person as defined in A.R.S. § 13-4401.

 Rule 1.5.
 Interactive Audiovisual Systems